Smiling woman and colleagues clapping in a meeting room.

-Ageism has emerged as a key Diversity, Equity, and Inclusion (DE&I) concern for employees in Malaysia, according to our 2024 Michael Page Malaysia Talent Trends Report: The Expectation Gap.
+Ageism has emerged as a key Diversity, Equity, and Inclusion (DE&I) concern for employees in Malaysia, according to our 2025 Michael Page Malaysia Talent Trends Report.
 Interestingly, while ageism is flagged as a priority, the percentage of people who report experiencing it in the workplace remains relatively low.

 The broader landscape of DE&I priorities